- Rapid Reference 🚀

 background: meningitis & encephalitis

-- Meningitis is inflammation of the subarachnoid space, the fluid bathing the brain.
+- Meningitis is inflammation of the subarachnoid space, the fluid bathing the brain (between the arachnoid and the pia mater; figure above).
 Most common causes are bacterial or viral.

 - Encephalitis is inflammation of the brain tissue itself.
 Most common causes are viral or autoimmune.

 - Focal neurologic findings and seizures are more characteristic of encephalitis, whereas meningitis usually presents with signs of meningeal irritation.

 - Among critically ill patients, meningitis and encephalitis are often indistinguishable.
 For example, patients are often obtunded and thus unable to participate in a detailed neurologic examination.

 - For patients with substantially altered mental status or focal neurological abnormalities, initial treatment should cover for the possibility of either meningitis or encephalitis.